ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

       6. Power down, remove power, then remove the SSD card
       7. When you turn the power on, the Pi should reboot from the SSD drive, and it should be pretty quick\!

-7. Setup mounting of a remote NAS drive (or similar) to use for development so that you can’t lose everything if the Pi has an issue.
+7. Setup mounting of a remote NAS drive (or similar)
+   1. To use for development so that you can’t lose everything if the Pi has an issue.
+Also allows for easier transfers of files to the Pi from another computer.
-   1. The remote drive will store the development environment, though you can obviously set up the PiTrac not to need a separate drive once you have everything working.
+   2. The remote drive will store the development environment, though you can obviously set up the PiTrac not to need a separate drive once you have everything working.
 However, it’s really a good idea to have the development and test environment on a different computer than on the individual Pi’s.
-   2. There are many ways to automatically mount a removable drive to a Pi.
+   3. There are many ways to automatically mount a removable drive to a Pi.
 The following is just one way that assumes you have a NAS with NFS services enabled and with a shareable drive that the Pi can read/write to.
       1. NOTE:  If this Pi will be anywhere in a public network, obviously do not include your password in the fstab\!
-   3. sudo mkdir /mnt/PiTracShare
+   4. sudo mkdir /mnt/PiTracShare
-   4. cd /etc
+   5. cd /etc
-   5. sudo cp fstab fstab.original
+   6. sudo cp fstab fstab.original
-   6. sudo chmod 600 /etc/fstab   \[to try protect any passwords in the file\]
+   7. sudo chmod 600 /etc/fstab   \[to try protect any passwords in the file\]
-   7. sudo vi fstab
+   8. sudo vi fstab
-      1. If using NFS:
+      1. If using NFS (seems easier):
          1. \<NAS IP Address\>:/\<NAS Shared Drive Name\> /mnt/PiTracShare nfs \_netdev,auto 0 0
          2. For example:
             1. 10.0.0.100:/NAS\_Share\_Drive /mnt/PiTracShare nfs \_netdev,auto 0 0
       2. If using CIFS:
          1. Add the following to /etc/fstab after the last non-comment line, replacing PWD and other things in \[\]’s with the real pwd and info
             1. //\<NAS IP Address\>:/\<NAS Shared Drive Name\> /mnt/PiTracShare cifs username=\[PiTracUserName\],password=\[PWD\],workgroup=WORKGROUP,users,exec,auto,rw,file\_mode=0777,dir\_mode=0777,user\_xattr 0 0
-   8. sudo systemctl daemon-reload
+   9. sudo systemctl daemon-reload
-   9. sudo mount \-a
+   10. sudo mount \-a
        1. If there’s an error, make sure the password is correct
        2. ls \-al /mnt/PiTracShare    should show any files there
 8. Setup Samba server (to allow the two Pi’s to share a folder between themselves)
    1. Need to allow the Pi’s to serve out directories to the other Pi to share information like debugging pictures from one Pi to the other
    2. See [https://pimylifeup.com/raspberry-pi-samba/](https://pimylifeup.com/raspberry-pi-samba/) for the basics
-   3. We suggest the faster Pi 5 (or whatever will be connected to Camera 1\) be Pi from which the shared directory is shared.
+   3. We suggest the faster Pi 5 (or whatever will be connected to Camera 1\) be the Pi from which the shared directory is shared.
-   4. Something like:
+   4. For the Pi from which the directory will be shared, something like:
       1. sudo apt-get install samba samba-common-bin
       2. sudo systemctl restart smbd
       3. sudo systemctl status smbd
          1. Should show “active (running)”
       4. mount \-t cifs
+      5. Create the directory structure that the two Pis will share (this helps facilitate transfer of debugging images between the two Pis)
+         1. mkdir /home/\<PiTracUser\>/LM\_Shares
+         2. mkdir /home/\<PiTracUser\>/LM\_Shares/GolfSim\_Share
+         3. mkdir /home/\<PiTracUser\>/LM\_Shares/Images
-      5. sudo vi /etc/samba/smb.conf   and add the following lines at the bottom
+      6. sudo vi /etc/samba/smb.conf   and add the following lines at the bottom
          1. \[LM\_Shares\]
          2. path \= /home/\<PiTracUser\>/LM\_Shares
          3. writeable=Yes
          4. create mask=0777
          5. directory mask=0777
          6. public=no
-      6. sudo smbpasswd \-a \<PiTracUsername\>
+      7. sudo smbpasswd \-a \<PiTracUsername\>
          1. Enter the same password you used for the PiTracUsername
-      7. sudo systemctl restart smbd
+      8. sudo systemctl restart smbd
+   5. For the Pi to which the directory will be shared:
+      1. Add the following to /etc/fstab after the last non-comment line, replacing PWD and other things in \[\]’s with the real pwd and info for the PiTracUserName and paswword
+         1. //\<Pi 1’s IP Address\>/LM\_Shares /home/\<PiTracUser\>/LM\_Shares cifs username=\[PiTracUserName\],password=\[PWD\],workgroup=WORKGROUP,users,exec,auto,rw,file\_mode=0777,dir\_mode=0777,user\_xattr 0 0
+      2. sudo systemctl daemon-reload
+      3. sudo mount \-a
+      4. Check to make sure the second Pi can “see” the other Pi’s LM\_Shares sub-directories (Images and GolfSim\_Share)
-9. Setup ssh to make it easier to login securely and quickly (w/o a pwed) \[optional, but really useful\]
+9. Setup ssh to use a stored key make it easier to login securely and quickly (w/o a pwd) \[optional, but really useful to avoid having to type a password every time\]
-   1. This step assumes your PiTrac is secure in your own network and that the machine you use to log in is not used by others (given that this helps automate remote logins)
+   1. **WARNING \-** This step assumes your PiTrac is secure in your own network and that the machine you use to log in is not used by others (given that this helps automate remote logins)
    2. If not already, remotely log into the Pi from the machine where you’re reading this document
    3. Create an ssh file
       1. install \-d \-m 700 \~/.ssh